smoke-you/pyLiveKML/docs/how-it-works.md

 * `activate(self, value: bool, cascade: bool = False) -> None`

-  Publish the object to GEP, if `value` is `True`; or delete it if `value` is `False`.
+  Begin synchronizing the object to GEP, if `value` is `True`; or flag it for deletion and desynchronization it if `value` is `False`.
+If `cascade` is `True`, `value` is also applied to all children.

 * `field_changed(self) -> None`

   Flag that a field of the object has been changed and that the change needs to be published to GEP.
+Detection of field changes is automatically handled, up to a point, by a customized `_BaseObject.__setattr__` method that should be adequate for the standard classes. `field_changed` may need to be called for custom classes.

 * `synchronized(self)`

   Flag that the object has been synchronized with GEP.
+This method is typically automatically executed during execution of `construct_sync`, but may need to be called for custom implementations.

 * `force_idle(self) -> None`